olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 To run it:

 ```
-$ bsub submit_bcast.lsf
+$ sbatch submit_bcast.sbatch
 ```

-The output file will be called bcast.<job__number>.
+The output file will be called "bcast-<job__number>.out".
 When you open this file, you should see that every rank has been sent the integer 10.

 Two other collectives you should be familiar with, are the MPI_scatter and MPI_gather functions.
 MPI_scatter sends a specified part of an initial array from the root process to each other process.
 MPI_Gather collects local data from each process and sends it to the root process.